Stage presence

 The wound is not the engine

-"What nourishes our stage is our artistic expression and our ability to receive Music, to perceive it, to hear it, in order to express it to the audience who came to listen to us.
-We must not find energy in unhappiness, but rather channel something that comes to us from the divine and distribute it at will."
-It is here that Adeline calls upon Chateaubriand, who recounts in his Mémoires d'outre-tombe the moment when his vocation seized him:
+What nourishes our stage is our artistic expression and our ability to receive Music, to perceive it, to hear it, in order to express it to the audience who came to listen to us.
+We must not draw energy from unhappiness, but rather channel something that comes to us from the divine and distribute it at will.
+It is here that Adeline calls upon Chateaubriand, who recounts the moment when his vocation seized him:

 "It was during one of these walks that Lucile, hearing me speak with rapture of solitude, said to me: 'You should paint all of this.'
 That word revealed the Muse to me; a divine breath passed over me.
 I began to stammer verses, as if that had been my natural language."

-"Today, when I go on stage, I am empty.
-My traumas or my neuroses may have triggered, at first as a form of healing, this vocation to go on stage.
-Yet what fuels my stage now is this vital energy that I channel."
+Today, when Adeline goes on stage, she is empty.
+Her traumas or her neuroses may have triggered, at first as a form of healing, this vocation to go on stage.
+Yet what fuels her stage now is this vital energy that she channels.

 THE ARTISTS' EDEN